elliotnunn/opendose/README.md

 - `mod_params`: a member for each fixed input to the model, e.g. `tbw` for total body weight
 - `mod_eta`: one member `vector[]` the length of an eta vector

-Declare these constants.

-- `mod_omega[]`: a covariance matrix describing the multivariate normal distribution of eta vectors between subjects.
-The matrix is flattened into a single C array in row-major form, with the covariances in the lower triangle and zeros in the upper triangle.
-Remember that the diagonal (upper left to lower right) contains variances, not standard deviations.
-Likewise, the lower triangle contains covariances, not correlation coefficients.
-Lastly, note that the mean value of each element of eta is zero, so this covariance matrix is sufficient to describe the eta distribution without a "mean vector".

 Declare these functions.

 - `struct sol_params mod_theta(struct mod_params, struct mod_eta)`: based on the fixed model parameters and an eta describing an individual, and returns a `sol_params` struct to be passed into the pharmacokinetic solver